uniworld-io/developer-docs/docs/runLocalNetwork.md

 ## Run UniChain Local Node
 ### Config preparation
 You can create your own local UniChain blockchain network for testing or developing purposes.
 To create local network, some config must be changed.
-You can get the config file in *src/main/resouces/config.conf*.
-The following demostration the network with two witness nodes.
+You can get the config file in *src/main/resources/config.conf*.
+The following demonstration the network with two witness nodes.
 - Config for witness 1 (config1.conf)
 ```
 ...